-Situated squarely in the center of the country, Chicago is easy to travel to from virtually everywhere.
-Thanks to thousands of flights options at two international airports, six class-one railroads, a vast network of major highways and a wide variety of airlines, it is one of the most cost-competitive and convenient cities for domestic and international travel.
+Situated squarely in the center of the country, Chicago is easily accessible from virtually everywhere.
+Thanks to thousands of flight options at two international airports, six class-one railroads, a vast network of major highways and a wide variety of airlines, it is one of the most cost-competitive and convenient cities for domestic and international travel.

 GETTING HERE BY PLANE

-O'Hare International Airport, located 17 miles from downtown, is one of the largest airports in the world.
-It is North America's major international gateway airport, servicing over 67 million passengers to and from over 200 destinations around the globe.
+O'Hare International Airport, located 17 miles from downtown, is one of the most connected airports in the world.
+It is North America's major international gateway airport, with more flight operations than any other airport, servicing over 83 million passengers to and from over 200 destinations around the globe.

 Visit flychicago.com for details on parking, amenities, flight status, terminal maps and more for both O'Hare and Midway airports.